richardfeeney7/Problem_1/README.md

 In this question I have used the with keyword as this will automatically close file once it is finished.
 I used f.write to save the lines of code to a separate TXT file that will be used to pull the information and print every second line.

 When displaying the output I set a alias for my TXT file.
 I then created a variable that will increment by one as it loops through a FOR loop.
 The FOR loop is used with an IF statement inside it to check i and if it will be displayed or skipped.
-The application was displaying blank lines as output and to stop this from happening I used line.strip(), this will remove all white spaces
+The application was displaying blank lines as output and to stop this from happening I used line.strip(), this will remove all white spaces.

+Please note that in this question I orginally created a text file and wrote to it.
+The result would be the application ouputting every second line.
+I have updated this to implement sys.argv that will allow the user to specify the file to run this on.
+Both ways are in my code with the first method commented out and the sys.argv method the one that runs

 *Additional study resources used*